alexanderchuranov/Metaresc/README.md

 1. most of the basic types could be declared in a standard C notation
 2. pointers, fields of a custom types, arrays, function pointers should be declared as a structured set in parentheses
-3. non-serializable fields, bitfields, anonymous unions looks like a macro calls, i.e. a `keyword` followed by a set of arguments in parentheses.
+3. non-serializable fields, anonymous unions looks like a macro calls, i.e. a `keyword (...)` followed by a set of arguments in parentheses.

 #### Fields of a basic types
 This is a simplified notation for basic types.
 It allows declaration